 Byzantia Harlow; Autumn Artists’ Residency 2015

 Founded in 2013, PSC is a Community Interest Company (CIC) dedicated to promoting critical engagement and innovation in the field of three-dimensional creative practice.
-Over the last three years we have piloted various aspects of this vision through short-term initiatives.
+Over the years we have piloted various aspects of this vision through short-term initiatives.
 This has earned PSC a a reputation for being both rigorous and innovative, combining grassroots activism with commercial activity to support its not-for-profit ambitions.
 Collaboration is integral to a culture of sharing and caring.
 Our multifarious activities web together a rich and diverse network of individuals and organisations that share our commitment to making cultural production in London more sustainable, accessible, diverse and engaged.PSC is committed to providing essential opportunities, practical support and facilities for practitioners to enable the development of sculpture in the UK and beyond.
 Central to our ethos is that artists should be able to further their practice without the constraint caused by a lack of access to equipment, facilities and expertise.

 PSC aspires to be an international centre for distinction in sculpture, a context where creativity can flourish and which supports artists and arts organisations alike, meeting the diverse needs of both domestic and overseas practitioners and other sculpture enthusiasts, including curators, collectors and commissioners.

 *PSC’s studio and work space facility is currently closed.
 We have a new space in development and will announce further details on this in due course, via our mailing list.

 Sven Mündner (Freelance Curator with a focus on art in the public sphere / Consultant for Creative Industries Development)

 Cathy Wills (Trustee of the Contemporary Art Society and Chair of their Collections Committee)